MaxYRGZ/node-rest-proy/docs/endpoints/patch-consejos-id.md

   {
     "errno": 404,
     "error": "not_found",
-    "error_description": "No se encontró el usuario a actualizar."
+    "error_description": "No se encontró el consejo a actualizar."
   }
   ```